conan-io/docs/creating_packages/define_abi_compatibility.rst

                     self.compatible_packages.append(compatible_pkg)

-Note that if the input configuration is ``gcc 4.8``, it will not try to fallback to binaries of ``gcc 4.7`` as the condition is not met.
-Also, this approach is very different from the documented above, because it is possible to have distinct binaries for the different versions, while the above, which is mainly an erasure, maintains 1 binary for all of them.
+Note that if the input configuration is ``gcc 4.8``, it will not try to fallback to binaries of ``gcc 4.7`` as the condition is not met. m.

 The ``CompatiblePackage()`` inherits the values of ``settings``, ``options`` and ``requires`` as attributes so they can be modified to model the compatibility.